streamlab/starting-point/TEAM-DETAILS.md

 * #random - unrelated shareable randomness
 * #ice-cream - because it is great

-Bedfore the first class, you will need to register for our Slack.
+Before the first class, you will need to register for our Slack.
 Watch for an invitation email!

 Please make sure to set up a profile with your full name.
 Please be sure to use an actual photo of you as your icon.
 It's going to be hard to match faces with names from afar, and this will help John a ton.
 The Slackbot will help you do some of this, and you can click on your name in the upper left to manage your profile.